Online MS / Program Admissions

 Step 4: Letters of Recommendation

-LOR's can be emailed to our Academic Office (firstname.lastname@example.org) by the authors (they may NOT come through you) - these must be accompanied by the cover sheet available online from the Graduate School.
+LOR's can be emailed to our Academic Office (email@example.com) by the authors (they may NOT come through you).

 That would depend upon your background.
 Some suggestions are: current or former professors, employers (supervisory level) and other professionals who are able to supply letters assessing your academic background/performance, critical thinking, analytical and writing skills objectively.